No time for the full article now? Read the abbreviated version here

 - Auditing

 Due to its flat architecture and less structured nature compared to a data warehouse, a data lake poses many challenges to all the areas of enterprise data management, including governance.
-However, if you want to get spot-on analytics output from your data lake, you need to include it in your overall data governance initiative.
+However, if you want to get spot-on analytics output from your data lake, you must include it in your overall data governance initiative.

 Data lake governance improves the data quality and increases data usage for business decision-making, leading to operational improvements, better-informed business strategies, and stronger financial performance.